Five Paris Tips and Recommendations!

 - Make a reservation at a restaurant where the menu is up to the Chef!

-- Visit Versailles 30 minutes before they close!
+- Visit Versailles 30 minutes before their ticket office closes!

 - Attend Paris Museum Night!